Investment Risk and the Risk/Reward Trade-off

 Where should you go looking for risk in your portfolio, understanding that the goal is to grow faster than inflation plus a return on your investment?

-Do you look towards your low risk / low return bonds?
-Or your high risk / high return stocks?
-Are bonds actually low risk?
+Do you look towards your low-risk / low-return bonds?
+Or your high-risk / high-return stocks?
+Are bonds low risk?

 When considering Risk Location—where you take your investment risk—asset allocation and asset selection both come into play.
-Not only do you choose your asset allocation—the percentage of stocks vs. bonds in your portfolio—but you also choose which individual investments to invest in.
+You choose your asset allocation—the percentage of stocks vs. bonds in your portfolio—and choose which individual investments to invest in.
 Both address risk.

-Bonds can be “risk-free” or high-risk.
-Respectively, this spectrum is from ultra-safe treasury bills to junk (“High Yield”) bonds.
-So do you chase yield in bonds or take your investment risk in stocks and look to bonds just for safety?
+Bonds can be risk-free or high-risk.
+Respectively, this spectrum ranges from ultra-safe treasury bills to junk (high-yield) bonds.
+Do you chase yield in bonds or take your investment risk in stocks and look to bonds just for safety?

 Say you cannot stomach volatility and are invested in 100% bonds.
-Here, the risk is not volatility; it is actually accomplishing your investing goals!
+Here, the risk is not volatility but accomplishing your investing goals!
 You might never have enough to retire.

 The Risk/Return Trade-off implies that a 100% bond portfolio has such “low risk” that you are at high risk of failure.
 Future expected returns must be considered.

 On the flip side, why not invest in 100% equities?
-If you can stomach the volatility, this is actually a low-risk play.
-Young investors have no investment risk if they don’t sell low.
+If you can stomach the volatility, this is a low-risk play.
+Young investors have no investment risk if they don’t sell.

 It all depends on your goals.
 Which not infrequently depends on your age.